Hemz26-web/AlumniManagementWebsite/README.md

 # AlumniManagementWebsite
-Alumni Management Website in PHP/MySQL full source code with documentation.
+Alumni Management Website in PHP/MySQL full source code.
 To Run the website follow the Below Steps:
 First Download and install xampp. start xampp apache and mysql server.